 Individuals who only partially meet the CDC criteria will still be followed by are telemedicine providers within 24 hours to follow up.
 You will be provided the most up-to-date CDC recommendations and explained how to monitor their symptoms.

-You can sign up to join the emergency response efforts now by sending an email to email@example.com or sign up on the home page.
+You can sign up to join the emergency response efforts now by sending an email to email@example.com or by clicking the “Volunteer” button on our home page.

 We believe that poor financial health is the next crisis that will hit our nation and we want to plan now to provide support to the many volunteers who risk their lives to take care of others and who showed up for their neighbors in the smallest ways.